heyLu/glimpses/0-my-corner-of-the-internet.md

 # 0: My corner of the internet

-To be fair, corner isn't quite right as a description, but it'll do for now.
-As you will see, there are different names for this and I will suggest a few of those to you.

-Without further ado, welcome!
-(To my corner of the internet, also known as The Place of Many Names.)

-I like it when people collect things they care about, things they discover, giving a tiny glimpse into their life, what they're working on.
-It's human-scale idea exchange, but with a focus on being human and learning, at least for me.

-So, here are things that caught my attention in the last few days.

 * [Trouble at the Koolaid Point](http://seriouspony.com/trouble-at-the-koolaid-point)

     If you read anything linked here, let it be this.